Medicaid Fraud Lawyer in NYC

-To combat Medicaid fraud, Congress passed the Affordable Care Act, or ACA legislation, to account for several health-related provisions.
-The ACA works to provide tools to identify, detect, and take legal action against suspicion of healthcare fraud.
-To focus on useful changes, the ACA:
+Congress passed several health care-related provisions in the Affordable Care Act (ACA) that were designed to combat Medicaid fraud.
+The ACA works to provide tools to identify, detect, and take legal action against suspicion of health care fraud.
+To focus on beneficial changes, the ACA does the following:

 - Adds Penalties to Medicaid Fraud Crimes